Looking to the future at Fountains Abbey and Studley Royal

 Our conservation aims are:

-- Recasting the lost statues of the dying and conquering gladiators and return them to the moon pond lawns.
+- Recasting the lost statues of the Dying Gladiator and return it to the moon pond lawns.

 - Reinstating the planters and seating that we can see in Balthazar Nebot’s eighteenth century paintings of the moon ponds.